IanWold/ianwold.github.io/Site/Posts/sprache.md

 ;;;
 {
     "title": "An Introduction to Sprache",
-    "author": "Ian Wold",
-    "date": "   22 January 2016",
 	"description": "Sprache is a parser-combinator library for C# that uses Linq to construct parsers.
-In this post I describe the fundamentals of understanding grammars and parsing them with Sprache, with several real-world examples."
+In this post I describe the fundamentals of understanding grammars and parsing them with Sprache, with several real-world examples.", "date": "22 January 2016",
+	"contents": true,
+    "hero": "photo-1494435658045-a657e4a01bcc",
+    "related": [
+        { "title": "Parsing Comments in Sprache", "description": "I recently made a comment parser for the Sprache framework, and I wanted to give a basic run-down on how it works.", "fileName": "sprache_comments" }, { "title": "SpracheDown", "description": "I created a Markdown parser with the Sprache library after it was recommended to me at the Iowa Code Camp.", "fileName": "sprachedown" }, { "title": "SpracheJSON", "description": "A small library serializing and deserializing JSON using Sprache.", "fileName": "sprachejson" }
+    ]
 }
 ;;;